 This is one day event organised by PhD student representatives designed to provide current PhD students with the opportunity to present their work in an informal setting.
 The day consists of short presentations given by PhD students on a paper or chapter of their thesis followed by comments and questions form the audience.
 Panels are typically chaired by members of staff and Supervisors are particularly encouraged to attend.
 This event provides an opportunity for first year PhD students to receive informal feedback on their work before they have to submit their first-year report.
-This year's symposium is scheduled to take place in late May 2024.Date to be confirmed.
+The symposium is usually scheduled to take place in late May 2025.
+Date to be confirmed.
+The Symposium is reliant on PhD reps being appointed.